ChainAgnostic/CAIPs/CAIPs/caip-27.md

 ## Motivation

-The motivation comes from the ambiguity that comes from interfacing with multi-chain cryptocurrency wallets which may support the same methods for different chains and there is no indication of the chain that is being targetted by the decentralized application.
+The motivation comes from the ambiguity that comes from interfacing with multi-chain cryptocurrency wallets which may support the same methods for different chains and there is no indication of the chain that is being targeted by the decentralized application.

 ## Specification